Vincent van Gogh: Early years

 In July 1869, Van Gogh's uncle Cent obtained a position for him at the art dealers Goupil & Cie in The Hague.
 After completing his training in 1873, he was transferred to Goupil's London branch on Southampton Street, and took lodgings at 87 Hackford Road, Stockwell.
 This was a happy time for Van Gogh; he was successful at work and, at 20, was earning more than his father.
-Theo's wife, Jo Van Gogh-Bonger, later remarked that this was the best year of Vincent's life.
-He became infatuated with his landlady's daughter, Eugénie Loyer, but she rejected him after confessing his feelings; she was secretly engaged to a former lodger.
+Theo's wife, Jo van Gogh-Bonger, later remarked that this was the best year of Vincent's life.
+He became infatuated with his landlady's daughter, Eugénie Loyer, but she rejected him after he confessed his feelings; she was secretly engaged to a former lodger.
 He grew more isolated and religiously fervent.
 His father and uncle arranged a transfer to Paris in 1875, where he became resentful of issues such as the degree to which the art dealers commodified art, and he was dismissed a year later.

 In April 1876, he returned to England to take unpaid work as a supply teacher in a small boarding school in Ramsgate.
 When the proprietor moved to Isleworth in Middlesex, Van Gogh went with him.
 The arrangement was not successful; he left to become a Methodist minister's assistant.
 His parents had meanwhile moved to Etten; in 1876 he returned home at Christmas for six months and took work at a bookshop in Dordrecht.
-He was unhappy in the position and spent his time doodling or translating passages from the Bible into English, French, and German.
-He immersed himself in Christianity, and became increasingly pious and monastic.
+He was unhappy in the position, and spent his time doodling or translating passages from the Bible into English, French, and German.
+He immersed himself in Christianity and became increasingly pious and monastic.
 According to his flatmate of the time, Paulus van Görlitz, Van Gogh ate frugally, avoiding meat.

 To support his religious conviction and his desire to become a pastor, in 1877, the family sent him to live with his uncle Johannes Stricker, a respected theologian, in Amsterdam.
 Van Gogh prepared for the University of Amsterdam theology entrance examination; he failed the exam and left his uncle's house in July 1878.
 He undertook, but also failed, a three-month course at a Protestant missionary school in Laken, near Brussels.

 In January 1879, he took up a post as a missionary at Petit-Wasmes in the working class, coal-mining district of Borinage in Belgium.
 To show support for his impoverished congregation, he gave up his comfortable lodgings at a bakery to a homeless person and moved to a small hut, where he slept on straw.
-His humble living conditions did not endear him to church authorities, who dismissed him for "undermining the dignity of the priesthood".
+His humble living conditions did not endear him to church authorities, who dismissed him for "undermining the dignity of the priesthood."
 He then walked the 75 km to Brussels, returned briefly to Cuesmes in the Borinage, but he gave in to pressure from his parents to return home to Etten.
 He stayed there until around March 1880, which caused concern and frustration for his parents.
 His father was especially frustrated and advised that his son be committed to the lunatic asylum in Geel.